 Wanda Canton is an artist, facilitator, consultant and researcher.

-Wanda (pronounced van-da) is currently completing her doctorate at the University of Brighton, exploring the relationship between UK Drill, knife violence, and rap as a decolonial philosophy.
-She is a seminar lead for criminology and is particularly interested in alternatives to the criminal justice system.
+Wanda (pronounced van-da) is currently completing her doctorate at the University of Brighton, exploring abolitionist philosophy and politics, the relationship between UK Drill, knife violence, and rap as a decolonial philosophy.
+She teaches criminology and is particularly interested in alternatives to the criminal justice system.

-Her work as a facilitator and mental health practitioner explored how music, sound, speech and performance can enhance mental health and social cohesion.
-She has worked across community projects, statutory and charitable services including:
+Her work as a facilitator and former mental health practitioner explores how music (rap and spoken word), sound, speech and performance can enhance mental health and social cohesion.
+She has worked across community projects, statutory and third sector services including:

 -